Amazon ends development of Crucible, its first major video game

 “We didn’t see a healthy, sustainable future ahead of Crucible,” the company said in a blog post on Friday.
 The team working on the project will be moved to other upcoming games and customers will get refunds, it added.

-“This has been a labor of love, and we’re grateful for the time we got to spend on planet Crucible with you,” Amazon wrote in the blog.
+“This has been a labour of love, and we’re grateful for the time we got to spend on planet Crucible with you,” Amazon wrote in the blog.

 The Crucible development team will now focus on another original game called New World.
 Amazon earlier this year said it would release New World in August, but later pushed back the release to spring 2021.